YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	void ydb_fork_n_core(void)

-The core of a process can help debug application code, for example to troubleshoot an out-of-design condition.
-However, generating a core terminates the process, and furthermore, if the process is last process with a database file open, that file can be left in an “unclean” state, even if a state that is easily recovered; and cleaning up open database files before generating the core perturbs the process state to be debugged.

-When a process executes :code:`ydb_fork_n_core()`, the process forks.
-The child process does essential cleanup (such as erasing encryption passphrases) and sends itself a signal to generate a core and terminate, while the parent process continues execution.
+A core is a snapshot of a process, to help debug application code, for example to troubleshoot an out-of-design condition.
+When a process executes :code:`ydb_fork_n_core()`, it forks.
+The child process sends itself a signal to generate a core and terminate.
+On termination of the child process, the parent process continues execution.
+Note that depending on the nature of the condition necessitating a core, an :code:`exit()` may well be the right action for the parent process.
+An :code:`exit()` call will drive YottaDB exit handlers to perform clean shutdown of databases and devices the process has open.

 The content, location, and naming of cores is managed by the operating system – see :code:`man 5 core` for details.
 We recommend that you set :code:`kernel.core_uses_pid` to 1 to make it easier to identify and track cores.
-As cores can contain protected confidential information, you *must* ensure appropriate configuration and management of cores.
+As cores will likely contain protected confidential information, you *must* ensure appropriate configuration and management of cores.

 ----------
 ydb_free()